marafiq/adnanrafiq/blog/2023-10-04-no-more-magic-strings-for-configuration-values-in-asp-net-8/index.md

 The larger the file size, the more expensive it will be.

 :::

+## Will `OnChange` cause the revalidation?

+The answer is Yes.

+Whenever you change the application configurations, the following events will be called.

+1. Validate delegate or any model annotations
+2. PostConfigure

+If your change updated the values that violate the validation conditions, it will start throwing an exception whenever you will try to use `IOptionMonitor<T>` or `IOptionsSnapshot<T>`.

 ## Feedback
 I would love to hear your feedback, feel free to share it on [Twitter](https://twitter.com/madnan_rafiq).